junxit/us-congress-bills-110/metadata.md

 - 2008-09-18 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-09-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 371 - 20 (Roll no. 615). (text: CR 9/17/2008 H8343-8344)
 - 2008-09-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 371 - 20 (Roll no. 615).(text: CR 9/17/2008 H8343-8344)
+- 2008-09-22 — Received in the Senate, read twice.
+- 2008-09-25 — Amendment SA 5649 agreed to in Senate by Unanimous Consent.
+- 2008-09-25 — Amendment SA 5649 proposed by Senator Nelson FL for Senator Levin. (consideration: CR S9473-9474; text: CR S9473-9474) To limit the duration of reauthorization.
+- 2008-09-25 — Measure laid before Senate by unanimous consent. (consideration: CR S9473-9474)
+- 2008-09-25 — Message on Senate action sent to the House.
+- 2008-09-25 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-25 — Senate amendment agreed to: Amendment SA 5649 agreed to in Senate by Unanimous Consent.
+- 2008-09-25 — Senate amendment proposed (on the floor): Amendment SA 5649 proposed by Senator Nelson FL for Senator Levin.(consideration: CR S9473-9474; text: CR S9473-9474)
+- 2008-09-25 — Senate amendment submitted